- Homosexuality

 Homosexual activity in Japan is legal.

-Same-sex marriage in Japan is varies by region.
+Same-sex marriage in Japan is other type of partnership.

 Censorship of LGBT Issues in Japan is no censorship.